Shahabaz Aman

 Shahabaz Aman (born 27 December 1969) is an Indian playback singer and composer.
 He was born in Malappuram, Kerala, India.
-He is also a stage performer of Ghazal music.
+He is also a stage performer of Ghazal.
 Shahabaz is known for his soulful, romantic voice and unique style of singing.
 He has released music albums of various genres and performed across India and Persian Gulf countries.
 He is a two-time winner of Kerala State Film Award for Best Singer.